Want to blog more, with less strain? You can. Regular bloggers get more traffic; your readers know what to expect from you.

-I’ve been blogging for 12 years.
-It’s become natural for me.
+I’ve been blogging for 15 years.
+It’s become natural to me.
+It’s also fun.
 However, as we all do, I have many calls on my time, and struggle to find time to create posts.

 Let’s look at some productive blogging strategies you may find useful.

-You’ll do your best thinking and planning for your blog when you’re relaxed.
+Get out of your office, or off the sofa, or out of the kitchen.
+Many bloggers find that changing their location helps productivity.
+You’ll do your best thinking and planning when you’re relaxed.
 I try to develop posts away from my computer, either at the library, or at a coffee shop.

 When you’re looking for ideas, brainstorm, and check your blog’s statistics, but also think about your audience.
 What’s affecting them?
 What content could you create to help?